 If you’re in the Sunset in SF, and somewhere in the vicinity of 9th Avenue and Irving Street — on a Friday (because they only make them on Friday) — get yourself on over to Arizmendi for one of these flakey, shatteringly crispy on the outside, soft on the inside, coconut-y, buttery, do-I-detect-a-hint-of-sourdough? croissants.
 ‘Nuff said!

-Here’s a little doodle that Luca and I made on a recent visit to the Buena Vista Cafe.
-This is the spot when you need a dose of real-deal, old school San Francisco.
-It’s not really about the food (although you’ll never find me complaining about the “straight up” crab sandwich on sliced sourdough — they don’t mess it up with unnecessary garnishes and fancy stuff).
-The magic of The Buena Vista is more in the ambiance, the sounds of cable cars in the distance, the bartenders in white jackets, the mix of tourists and regulars, and that impressive line up of dainty Irish coffee glasses down the length of the bar.
+The Buena Vista is the spot when you need a dose of old school San Francisco.
+It’s not really about the food because the magic of The Buena Vista is much more in the ambiance, the sounds of cable cars in the distance, the bartenders in white jackets, the mix of tourists and regulars, and that impressive line up of Irish coffee glasses running the length of the beautiful wooden bar.

 Some places like Pauline’s Pizza take a long time to find their way on this blog because, they’re just “no brainer” good — they’re so good it almost seems too obvious to mention them.
 So, if you like pizza and live in the Bay Area chances are you’ve been to Pauline’s and that you’re a fan too.
 We always get their signature pesto pizza as well as whatever seasonal salad is on the menu… and if we haven’t eaten ourselves silly, we go for the gold with a goblet of rich, chocolate mousse for dessert.
 The fam stopped in at Pauline’s for an early dinner recently and as you can see we had a great time so I’ll just let the pictures speak for themselves.
 Continue reading